lucianoayres/taco/README.md

 -   **Recursive Processing**: Taco automatically traverses all subdirectories.
 -   **Only Text Files**: Includes only text files based on content, not file extension.
+-   **Including Specific Extensions**: Use the `-include-ext` flag to include only files with certain extensions.
 -   **Hidden Files and Directories**: Skipped if starting with a dot `.`.
 -   **Multiple Directories**: Specify multiple directories to process files from all of them.
 -   **Appending**: Taco appends to existing files unless you delete the output file first.